Vital Farms Inc

 Strength of Policy

-The company commits in writing to respect, uphold and promote human rights.
-It also supports human rights practices outlined in the United Nations Guiding Principles on Business and Human Rights.
+The company has published a comprehensive human rights policy aligned with the United Nations Guiding Principles on Business and Human Rights.

 1/1